Problems and errors in the work of the Samsung Galaxy S10: reviews

 By the way, the iPhone was the first smartphoneproposed this function.
 While checking his theory, this Galaxy S10 user closed the proximity sensor with his hand, holding the device in his pocket, and the screen did not go out.
 He believes that Samsung has incorrectly calibrated the function of protection against accidental contact.
 Another user believes that because his fingerprint unlock function is enabled, his phone constantly scans fingerprints when the display presses against his foot with the device in his pocket.

-One of the users of the Galaxy S10e says heI was able to prevent the phone from being turned on and dialing out of his pocket by turning off the “Raise to wake up” function in the settings.
-Another user noted that turning off the "Always on display" and "Double-tap to wake up" functions leads to an increase in the battery life of the phone.
-But not all users of the Galaxy S10, who have disabled the functions described above, eventually succeeded.
+One Galaxy S10e user says hewas able to prevent my phone from turning on and dialing from my pocket by disabling the «Rise to Wake» in settings.
+Another user noted that disabling the «Always on display» and «Double tap to wake» results in longer phone battery life.
+But not all Galaxy S10 users who disabled the features described above ended up being successful.

-Samsung probably already knows about this problem, but so far they haven’t commented on it.
-Most likely, the manufacturer is preparing a "patch" in the form of new software to solve the error.
+Samsung probably already knows about this problem, but has not yet commented on it.
+Most likely, the manufacturer is preparing a «patch» in the form of new software to solve the error.